oasis-tcs/csaf/csaf_2.1/prose/edit/src/profiles.md

     > disclosure date for the reported vulnerabilities.
     > When a future date is specified, the involvement `status` is RECOMMENDED to be `open`.

-  - `$.vulnerabilities[*].metrics`

-    > Provides vulnerability assessment metrics, such as CVSS, EPSS, SSVC,
-    > or other supported scoring systems.
-    > If the discoverer is aware of active exploitation, that information SHOULD be
-    > communicated using the appropriate supported metric.
-    > Evidence supporting known exploitation SHOULD be referenced using

-  -  `$.vulnerabilities[*].references`
-    > to assist investigation by vendors and coordinators.

-  - `$.vulnerabilities[*].references`

-    > Identifies publicly available information relevant to the reported vulnerability,
-    > including references supporting evidence of known exploitation where applicable.

-  - `$.vulnerabilities[*].threats`

-    > Describes the reported security impact or exploitation status.

-  - `$.vulnerabilities[*].title`

-    > Provides a concise title for each reported vulnerability.
 ---